MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-semantic-chunking.md

 If you used the health plan PDFs to test this skill, Search Explorer results for the example query should look similar to the results in the following screenshot.

++ The query is a [hybrid query](hybrid-search-how-to-query.md) over text and vectors, so you see a `@search.rerankerScore` and results are ranked by that score. `searchMode=all` means that *all* query terms must be considered for a match (the default is *any*).

 + The query uses semantic ranking, so you see `captions` (it also has `answers`, but those aren't shown in the screenshot).
 The results are the most semantically relevant to the query input, as determined by the [semantic ranker](semantic-search-overview.md).

-+ The query is a [hybrid query](hybrid-search-how-to-query.md) over text and vectors, so you see a `@search.rerankerScore` and results are ranked by that score.
-+ The `select` statement specifies the header fields that the Document Layout skill detected and populated.
-You can add more fields to inspect the content of chunks, title, or any other human readable field.
++ The `select` statement (not shown in the screenshot) specifies the header fields that the Document Layout skill detects and populates.
+You can add more fields to the select clause to inspect the content of chunks, title, or any other human readable field.

 :::image type="content" source="media/search-how-to-semantic-chunking/query-results-doc-layout.png" lightbox="media/search-how-to-semantic-chunking/query-results-doc-layout.png" alt-text="Screenshot of hybrid query results that include doc layout skill output fields.":::